bitpshr/webpack-bundle-analyzer/README.md

   // Path to bundle report file that will be generated in `static` mode.
   // Relative to bundles output directory.
   reportFilename: 'report.html',
+  // Type of report to generate.
+Can be `treemap` or `sunburst`.
+  reportType: 'treemap',
   // Automatically open report in default browser
   openAnalyzer: true,
   // If `true`, Webpack Stats JSON file will be generated in bundles output directory